-A student is not officially withdrawn from the university unless and until he/she has completed the withdrawal process.
-The official withdrawal date is the date that the process was initiated if the student or their designee returns the form within ten (10) calendar days of that date.
 The following adjustment schedules are based on the first day that classes officially begin and not when a student actually begins attending classes or completes the registration process.

-When a student withdraws, the university uses the schedule below to determine the percentage adjustment that will be made to the students tuition and fee cost.
+When a student withdraws, the university uses the schedule below to determine the percentage adjustment that will be made to the student's tuition and fee cost.
 Once the students balance has been adjusted, the amount the student has paid will then be deducted from the student's adjusted balance to determine if the student is due a refund or if there still remains indebtedness to the university.

-Withdrawal Adjustment Schedule - All Semesters

-NOTE: Withdrawal from ALL classes (Adjustment includes Room and Board and is based on percentage of course completion)
+Withdrawal Adjustment Schedule - All Semesters NOTE: Withdrawal from ALL cla isses (Adjustment includes Room and Board and is based on percentage of course completion) Prior to course start date to 6.5% complete 100% 6.6% to 13.0% course completion 90% 13.1% to 19.5% course completion 75%

-90%

-80%

-70%

-60%

-50%

-40%

-30%

-20%

-10%